SEO For Local Businesses: Master Local SEO With Our Guide

 When it comes to submitting your business details, you can do this manually.
 Or, if you’re a fan of automation and fancy an easier option, you can use a dedicated citation builder tool such as BrightLocal, WhiteSpark, or Moz Local.

-Alongside these business directories are other listing sites which, as well as providing a new channel for driving conversions, also boost your brand signals on Google:
+Alongside these business directories are other listing sites that, as well as providing a new channel for driving conversions, also boost your brand signals on Google:

 • TripAdvisor: while irrelevant for some businesses, it’s a highly-trusted site and great for collecting reviews.
 It also provides onsite widgets for your website, plus free stickers to add to your brick-and-mortar presence—yay!